Topics: Loss Control

 Installing a generator is a great way to prepare for the possibility of power loss and to help reduce business disruption.
 It enables your small business to continue operating some or all of your electronic equipment and lights.
 It can help avoid or reduce commercial property damage from high heat and humidity, as well as freezing temperatures.
 Additionally, it can help minimize or eliminate the threat of food spoilage.

 Remember to regularly check and service your generator so it will be ready at a moment’s notice.
 As part of storm preparation, it is recommended that you ensure immediate access to fuel for powering generator.
-Click here for more information about generators and their safe use.

 Lastly, but most notably – take measures to protect your most important asset: your workforce.
 Close your office at a time that allows your employees ample opportunity to safely travel home, so that they can secure their home and prepare for the storm.